Pressure drop-flow rate nonlinearity in bubble trains through a capillary bundle: Capillary bundle model

-We now analyze the evolution of the volumetric flow rate and the apparent flow exponent as a function of increasing pressure drop, for different pore-size probability distributions.
-In our simulations, the length of the bundle relative to its largest pore is fixed at $L^{\ast}=100$.
-The results presented in Figs.~\ref{fig:QmstarDpstar_small},~\ref{fig:QmstarDpstar_medium}, and~\ref{fig:QmstarDpstar_big} differ in the lower cut-off of the power-law pore-size distribution, set to $m=0.01$, $m=0.5$ and $m=0.9$, respectively.
-Varying this parameter allows us to investigate the impact of including smaller pores in the distribution, with values closer to unity indicating a more homogeneous bundle in terms of pore size.
-Each figure consists of a $3\times 3$ panel grid: rows correspond to the scaling exponents $\gamma=-3$, $0$ and $3$, representing distributions with tails favoring larger pores, uniform distributions, and those favoring smaller pores, respectively, as illustrated in each inset plot and displayed in the first column.
-Columns indicate increasing bubble number per tube: $N=1$ (single-bubble case), $N=5$, and $N=10$.
-In each plot, curves with different linestyles represent different values of gas saturation, selected within the admissible range defined in~Sec.\,\ref{sec:applicability}, as specified in the central column of each figure.
-The results are presented in dimensionless form as $\Delta p^{\ast}(Q_{M}^{\ast})$ (left ordinate axis), accompanied by the corresponding logarithmic derivative $\zeta(Q_{M}^{\ast})$, as defined in Eq.~\eqref{eq:derivLog} (right ordinate axis), with the benchmark value predicted by~\citeauthor{Bretherton1961}'s theory ($\zeta = 2/3$) highlighted by a light red dashed line.
+We analyze the effective rheology of the two-phase flow through the capillary bundle by assessing how different pore-size distributions affect the nonlinearity of the pressure drop-flow rate relation.
+The results shown in Figs.~\ref{fig:QmstarDpstar_small} and~\ref{fig:QmstarDpstar_medium} correspond to lower cutoffs of the distribution equal to $m=0.01$, and $m=0.5$, respectively, while the slenderness ratio of the bundle is set to $L^{\ast}=100$.
+This choice enables us to model structural heterogeneity through the inclusion or exclusion of smaller pores.
+Each figure comprises a $3\times 3$ panel grid, where rows correspond to different exponents of the truncated power-law distribution, i.e., $\gamma=-3$, $0$ and $3$, as indicated in the insets, whereas columns represent increasing number of bubbles per tube, i.e., $N=1$, $N=5$, and $N=10$.
+Different linestyles within each panel denote the bubble-train volume fraction, selected within the applicability range of the single-capillary model discussed in~Sec.\,\ref{sec:applicability}.
+The results are presented in dimensionless form as pressure drop-flow rate curves $\Delta p^{\ast}(Q_{M}^{\ast})$ (left ordinate), together with the local scaling exponent $\zeta(Q_{M}^{\ast})$, defined in Eq.~\eqref{eq:derivLog} (right ordinate); the benchmark value predicted by~\citeauthor{Bretherton1961} {for a single elongated bubble} (i.e., $\zeta = 2/3$) is indicated by a light red dashed line.